pelithne/sre-agent-hackathon/README.md

 # SRE Agent Hackathon Workshop

-Master the Azure SRE Agent through hands-on incident response and troubleshooting!
+Master the Azure SRE Agent through hands-on incident response and troubleshooting.
 This workshop provides a realistic cloud environment where you'll learn to diagnose issues, handle alerts, and implement SRE best practices using Microsoft's intelligent SRE Agent.

 ## What You'll Learn